Chinese painting: Early landscape painting

 In Chinese society, there is a long-time appreciation of natural beauty.
 The early themes of poems, artworks are associated with agriculture and everyday life associates with fields, animals.
 On the other hand, later Chinese painting pursuits majesty and grand.
 Thus, mountain scenery become the most popular subject to paint because it's high which represent human eminence.
 Also, mountain is stable and permanent suggests the eminent of the imperial power.
 Furthermore, mountain is difficult to climb showing the difficulties human will face through their lives.

 Landscape painting evolved under the influence of Taoist who fled from civil turbulence and prosecution of the government and went back to the wilderness.
 However, the development of Taoism was hindered by Han dynasty.
 During Han dynasty, the empire expanded and enlarged its political and economic influence.
 Hence, the Taoism's anti-social belief was disfavored by the imperial government.
 Han rulers only favored portrait painting which enabled their image to be perpetuate and their civilians to see and to memorize their great leaders or generals.
 Landscape at that time only focus on the trees for literary or talismanic value.
 The usage of landscape painting as ornament is suspects to be borrowed from other societies outside Han empire during its expansion to the Near East.
 Landscape and animal scene began to appear on the jars, but the decoration has little to do with connection with the natural world.
 Also, there is evidence showing that the emerging of landscape painting is not derived from map-making.

-During the Three Kingdoms and Six Dynasty, landscape painting began to have connection with literati and the production of poems.
+During the Three Kingdoms and Six Dynasties, landscape painting began to have connection with literati and the production of poems.
 Taoism influence on people's appreciation of landscaping deceased and nature worshipping superseded.
 However, Taoist still used landscape painting in their meditation just as Confucius uses portrait painting in their ritual practice.
 (Ku Kai Chih's admonitions) During this time period, the landscape painting is more coherence with variation trees, rocks and branches.
 Moreover, the painting is more elaborated and organized.
-The evolution in landscape painting during Six Dynasty is that artists harmonized sprit with the nature.
+The evolution in landscape painting during the Six Dynasties is that artists harmonized sprit with the nature.
 (Wu Tao-tzu) Buddhism might also contribute in affecting changes in landscape painting.
 The artists began to show space and depth in their works where they showed mountain mass, distanced hills and clouds.
 The emptiness of the space is helping the believers meditating to enter the space of emptiness and nothingness.

 The most important development in landscape painting is that people came to recognize the infinity variation of the nature world, so they tended to make each tree individualized.
 Every landscape painting is restricted by storytelling and is dependent on artists memory.